Research Support - Laboratory/Non-Laboratory, Staff/Administrative

 Clinical Research Manager

-The Stanford Center for Clinical Research (SCCR) is seeking a Clinical Research Manager to provide leadership and oversight of multiple clinical research projects in partnership with the Women's Heart Health Program within the Division of Cardiovascular Medicine.
-The mission of SCCR is to conduct high-impact, innovative clinical research to improve human health.
-The CRM will shape and lead the exciting growth of a new clinical research team focused on find therapies for infectious diseases.
-Research sites will be located locally and globally.
+The Department of Medicine, Division of Stanford Center for Clinical Research (SCCR) is seeking a Clinical Research Manager to provide leadership and oversight of multiple clinical research projects in partnership with the Division of Hospitalists.
+The mission of SCCR is to conduct and promote high-impact, innovative clinical research to improve human health.
+The CRM will shape and lead the exciting growth of a new clinical research team focused on research within the Hospitalists Division.
+Research sites will be located at Stanford University and at local affiliated sites.

 Hire, orient, train, and conduct performance reviews for staff handling research administration activities associated with the conducting of clinical trials.
 Monitor staffing levels, and identify adequate coverage for trial workload across teams of study coordinators.